Link Search Menu Expand Document

 Add CaaS or Other Infrastructure Services

-Adding to (or registering with) Nuvla existing CaaS (or other infrastructure services) is simple.
-First, on the Cloud page, click the add button.
+Adding a new infrastructure service or registering an existing infrastructure service to Nuvla is simple.
+First, on the Cloud page, click the +Add button.

 Add CaaS